-The recommended site specific bonus zone regulations require that the proposed development ultimately be consistent with the Site Plan, Elevation drawings and Illustrations attached as Schedule "1" to this report.
+The recommended site specific bonus zone regulations require that the proposed development ultimately be consistent (with minor variations at the City's discretion which may include the extension of the podium northward) with the Site Plan, Elevation drawings and Illustrations attached as Schedule "1" to this report.
 The proposed form of development, as generally provided in Schedule "1", is contemporary in design with materials that serve to enhance and complement the existing built context.
 The inclusion of a base podium building with a maximum height of six (6) storeys and the requirement for step-backs of the middle tower portion contribute to a harmonious integration of this tall building into the existing streetwall provided by the 3-storey townhouses to the north.